themeix/lawrenceypil.github.io/_pages/impermanent-residencies.md

 ---
 ### Impermanent Residencies

+*First published in the Philippines Free Press, January 2007.
+Received second prize in the Philippines Free Press Awards (Essay).*

+--

 *Derelict in space ruled by a strange law of motion, I while away the time sketching the idle cartography of a new world. -Resil Mojares*

 If other gay men have absent fathers, overly affectionate mothers, or long-lost unmarried uncles to account for their “difference,” I knew very early on that there was nothing else to blame other than my childhood wallpaper.
 White, and old, and covered with vines that seemed to begin and end nowhere, in a style that must have been extremely popular in the garish seventies when our house was built, my wallpaper was filled with flowers.
 Yellow dahlias alternated with rhododendrons the color of mauve.
 Roses formed arcs around a bouquet of petunias.
 Petals lined the edges.